bartoszgajda55/bartoszgajda55/README.md

 ### Howdy 👋

-- 🔭 I’m currently working as Junior Big Data Developer @ Kantar, Warsaw
+- 🔭 Working as Azure Data Engineer @ Kantar, Warsaw
-- 🌱 I’m currently learning Tensforflow 2.0 and AI related stuff
-- 👯 I’m looking to collaborate on Big Data, Cloud and Machine Learning projects
-- 🤔 I’m looking for help with exiting Vim
-- 💬 Ask me about anything, really :)
+- 🌱 Interested in Data Engineering, Distributed Systems and Software Architecture
-- 📫 How to reach me: Twitter (@bartoszgajda55) or LinkedIn (Bartosz Gajda)
+- 📫 You can reach me on Twitter (@bartoszgajda55) or LinkedIn (Bartosz Gajda)
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I want to become BJCP someday